elenamedea/BuzzyBumbleBeesAdventure-Flowers/README.md

 You can visit the app in the Hugging Face Spaces, by clicking on [here](https://huggingface.co/spaces/elenamedea/BBBA-flowers). 🔗

-If the Hugging Face Space is paused, click on the *Restart this Space* button (may take a couple of minutes ⏲️).

 ---

 Except for Hugging Face Spaces, Docker is utilized for containerization and app deployment.